Laur04/multicast-menu/README.md

 To manually run the stream collection scripts used by this site, see the [multicast/stream_collection_scripts](https://github.com/Laur04/multicast-menu/tree/master/multicast/stream_collection_scripts) folder.

+## API
+To use the API, you must register your sending server and recieve a unique ID to send with your requests.
+Contact an admin.

 ## Development
 Clone this repository.